AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Datacenter to Cloud: Aviatrix Next-Gen Transit Network
 =========================================================

-Aviatrix AVX Transit Network solution solves many problems when connecting datacenters to a growing number of VPCs.
+Aviatrix Transit Network solution solves many problems when connecting datacenters to a growing number of VPCs.

 These problems are listed below:

  a. **AWS Transit Gateway** AWS released Transit Gateway (TGW), I need to migrate my current CSR based Transit VPC solution.
+ #. **No Route Propagation** AWS Transit Gateway (TGW) does not propagate on-prem learned routes to Spoke VPC route table, it requires manual programming.
  #. **Transit Solution for Azure** We have multiple Azure VNETs now, we need to form a transit network and connect them to on-prem and to AWS Transit network.
  #. **Change Control** Each time a new VPC is stood up, a change control process has to take place to modify the edge router for Direct Connect or IPSEC over Internet.
 This is not agile and the risk of errors in configuration is not acceptable.
  #. **BGP** The CSR based Global Transit solution runs VGW in each spoke VPC which runs a BGP session to Transit hub.
 This is operationally challenging to manage and troubleshoot.
 The BGP in VGW is a black box and  invisible to the outside.